 A confidential, semi-structured process in which an impartial third party helps disputing parties resolve their work-related problems or conflicts.
-It is a non-judgmental, voluntary process that helps parties find mutually satisfying resolutions to their problems without resorting to formal grievance proceedings.
+It is a non-judgmental, voluntary process that helps parties find mutually satisfying resolutions to their problems without the use of formal grievance proceedings.

-One party to a conflict calls the Office of Conciliation/Mediation and asks for an initial meeting to determine the nature of the problem and explore possible options for resolving it.
+One party to a conflict contacts the conciliation counselor and asks for an initial meeting to determine the nature of the problem and explore possible options for resolving it.
 Options may include:

-If informal conciliation is desired, the initiating party or the conciliation counselor will contact the other party to determine their interest in participating in the process.
-If both parties agree, an informal conciliation process proceeds with the conciliation counselor serving as the impartial third party.
-For a variety of reasons (confidentiality, conflict of interest, or legal issues), one or both parties may request the use of an outside professional mediator, which can be provided in most cases.
+If conciliation/mediation is desired, the initiating party or the conciliation counselor will contact the other party to determine their interest in participating in the process.
+If both parties agree, the process proceeds with the conciliation counselor serving as a mediator.
+For a variety of reasons (confidentiality, conflict of interest, or legal issues), one or both parties may request a referral to an outside professional mediator to be provided at university expense.

 Complaints against the administration or an officer of the university

-Under Ohio law, the content of discussions with the conciliation counselor and any outside mediator are confidential.
-Only the names of individuals involved, meeting dates, and whether a resolution was reached may be disclosed to the Office of the Provost.
+Under Ohio law, the content of a mediation with the conciliation counselor and any outside mediator is confidential.
+Only the names of individuals involved, meeting dates, and whether a resolution was reached will be disclosed to the Office of the Provost.

 Yes.
 The grievance process is still available to faculty when there is an alleged violation of university policies and procedures.
-Although conciliation and mediation are recommended alternatives or pre-cursors to the grievance process, they are not required.
-Participants in a conciliation or mediation will be asked not to file a grievance or legal action while the conciliation or mediation is ongoing.
+Although conciliation and mediation are recommended alternatives or precursors to the grievance process, they are not required.

 |An adversarial, rights-based process||A conciliatory, interests-based process|